 The British Virgin Islands consists of Tortola, the largest and most inhabited island, Virgin Gorda, Anegada, Josh Van Dyke, and over 50 smaller islands and cays.
 The murder rate was last recorded at 2 per 100,000 back in 2006, making it a very safe destination for travelers.

 The Cayman islands

-The Cayman Islands is another British Overseas Territory widely known as a financial haven for wealthy individuals, and therefore, is very safe for travelers.
+Another British Overseas Territory is widely known as a financial haven for wealthy individuals.
+Therefore, the Cayman Islands are very safe for travelers.
 The murder rate is fairly low, and around the same as the United States.

 This island is a part of the ABC islands and is a special municipality of the Netherlands.
 Unlike most Caribbean islands, Bonaire is located outside of Hurricane Alley and years go by without a single homicide on the island.
 However, in May 2017 two murders occurred within 24 hours, to the shock and horror of both travellers and locals alike.

 Antigua and Barbuda

 A sovereign state in the Americas and British Commonwealth, Antigua and Barbuda is nicknamed the “Land of 365 Beaches” and maintains a very low crime rate.